Red Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox will hit the field against the Texas Rangers and starter Jordan Montgomery on Monday.
-First pitch is at 8:05 PM ET at Globe Life Field.
+Tanner Houck takes the mound for the Boston Red Sox on Tuesday at Globe Life Field against Robbie Grossman and the Texas Rangers.
+First pitch is at 8:05 PM ET.

-The Rangers are -160 moneyline favorites in this matchup with the Red Sox (+135).
-The over/under is 8.5 runs for this contest.
+Oddsmakers list the Rangers as -155 favorites on the moneyline, while giving the underdog Red Sox +125 moneyline odds to win.
+The game's total has been listed at 8.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.